 Alex

-We probably recommend this card the most because it offers wonderful transferable points (Ultimate Rewards), and the annual fee is low.
-What’s great about these points is you can combine your points.
+We probably recommend this card the most because it offers wonderful transferable points (Ultimate Rewards®), and the annual fee is low.
+And one thing that’s also great is that you can combine your points.

 The Chase Sapphire Preferred® Card has an annual fee of $95.
 You’ll receive an annual $50 hotel credit when you book a hotel via Chase Travel℠.
-Points are worth 1.25 cents each when booking through Chase Travel℠.
-You can earn 5 points for each dollar spent on Lyft (through March 2025) and when booking through Chase Travel℠.
+You can earn 5 points for each dollar spent when booking through Chase Travel℠ or Lyft rides.
 You’ll also earn 3 points per dollar spent on restaurants, online grocery orders, and streaming services.
 Additionally, you can earn 2 points per dollar on travel purchases and 1 point per dollar on all other expenses.

-The card_name is a luxury Ultimate Rewards card with a hefty annual fee of $550 but some great benefits to offset that.
+The card_name is a luxury Ultimate Rewards® card with a hefty annual fee of $795, but it has some great benefits to offset that.

-The Chase Sapphire Reserve® has an annual fee of $550 but comes with a $300 annual travel credit.
-Points are worth 1.5 cents each when redeemed via Chase Travel℠.
+The Chase Sapphire Reserve® has an annual fee of $795 but comes with a $300 annual travel credit.
 You’ll also get a statement credit to cover TSA PreCheck®, Global Entry, or NEXUS every four years.
-As mentioned above, this card includes access to select airport lounges.
-When it comes to earning points, you can earn 10 points per dollar spent on Lyft rides through March 2025 and on hotels and rental cars booked via Chase Travel℠.
-You’ll also earn 5 points per dollar spent on flights via Chase Travel℠.
+As mentioned above, this card includes access to select airport lounges, and two guests can get into lounges with you at no extra cost, as well.
+When it comes to earning points, you can earn 8 points per dollar spent on hotels, flights, cruises, activities, tours, and rental cars booked via Chase Travel℠.
+You also earn 4 points per dollar on flights and hotels booked directly, 5 points per dollar on Lyft, and 3 points per dollar on dining.
+All other purchases earn 1 point per dollar spent.

 The Sapphire Reserve has a higher annual fee (but great benefits to offset it).
-While we normally recommend beginners start with the Sapphire Preferred, some arguments exist for taking advantage of the Reserve, like if it offers a higher welcome offer than the Preferred, you solely book at Chase Travel℠, or you want the benefits that come from having the Reserve.
+While we usually recommend that beginners start with the Sapphire Preferred, some arguments exist for taking advantage of the Reserve, such as if it offers a higher welcome offer than the Preferred or if you want the benefits that come with having the Reserve.

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 American Express is a Travel Mom Squad advertiser, but we always show the best public offer even when we don’t earn a commission.
 Terms Apply.